Nutrition Skills For Life™

 There are two key aspects to the programme; nutrition skills training for community workers and healthy eating initiatives with community groups.
-For community workers, Agored Cymru accredited Level 2 Community Food and Nutrition Skills training enables participants to develop the competencies required to promote key healthy eating messages focusing on the Eatwell Plate.
+For community workers, Agored Cymru accredited Level 2 Community Food and Nutrition Skills training enables participants to develop the competencies required to promote key healthy eating messages focusing on the Eatwell Guide.
 It also teaches practical skills such as budgeting, shopping for healthy foods, understanding food labels and how to adapt recipes.
 This course is attended by those who plan to deliver healthy eating initiatives such as practical cooking skills or community weight management programmes as part of their work.
 There are three further nutrition skills training courses, one for those working with children in their early years and two designed for staff working with vulnerable older adults (see table 1).

 The second aspect, development of healthy eating initiatives with community groups, includes supporting those who have completed the Level 2 Agored Cymru Community Food and Nutrition Skills Course to plan, implement and evaluate healthy eating initiatives with communities they work with.
 This can include delivery of accredited Level 1 courses.
 To deliver Level 1 accredited courses the Agored Cymru Introduction to Assessment training is also completed.
 Learning and teaching resources have been developed for all NUTRITION SKILLS FOR LIFE™ training programmes to provide a standardised, consistent approach to delivery and assessment.
 The resources are available from Public Health Dietitians in Wales.

 Table 1.
 Level 2 Nutrition skills training courses for community workers